aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/540_IAM/tf-files.md

 ### vars-dynamodb.tf

-This file defines some varaibles with default values for the 7x dynamoDB tables, the region and default profile name
+This file defines some variables with default values for the 7x dynamoDB tables, the region and default profile name

 {{%expand "Expand here to see the code" %}}
 ```bash